zio/zio/docs/datatypes/contextual/zlayer.md

   For example, to create a recipe for a `Database` service, we should describe how the `Database` will be initialized using an acquisition action.
 In addition, it may contain information about how the `Database` releases its connection pools.

 6. **Asynchronous** — Unlike class constructors which are blocking, `ZLayer` is fully asynchronous and non-blocking.
-Note that constructors in classes are always synchronous.
-This is a drawback for non-blocking applications because sometimes we might want to use something that is blocking the inside constructor.
+Note that in non-blocking applications we typically want to avoid creating something that is blocking inside its constructor.

   For example, when we are constructing some sort of Kafka streaming service, we might want to connect to the Kafka cluster in the constructor of our service, which takes some time.
-So that wouldn't be a good idea to block inside a constructor.
-There are some workarounds for fixing this issue, but they are not perfect as the ZIO solution.
+So it wouldn't be a good idea to block inside the constructor.
+There are some workarounds for fixing this issue, but they are not as perfect as the ZIO solution which allows for asynchronous, non-blocking constructors.

 6. **Parallelism** — ZIO layers can be acquired in parallel, unlike class constructors, which do not support parallelism.
 When we compose multiple layers and then acquire them, the construction of each layer will occur in parallel.
 This will reduce the initialization time of ZIO applications with a large number of dependencies.

-  With ZIO ZLayer, our constructor could be asynchronous, and they could also block.
+  With ZIO ZLayer, our constructor could be asynchronous, but it could also block.
 We can acquire resources asynchronously or in a blocking fashion, and spend some time doing that, and we don't need to worry about it.
 That is not an anti-pattern.
 This is the best practice with ZIO.
 And that is because `ZLayer` has the full power of the `ZIO` data type, and as a result, we have strictly more power on our constructors with `ZLayer`.

 7. **Resilient** — Layer construction can be resilient.
 So if the acquiring phase fails, we can have a schedule to retry the acquiring stage.
 This helps us write apps that are error-proof and respond appropriately to failures.